 Tasks like these will help your child prepare for every aspect of the race or game ahead of time (Quirky Kid, 2018).

 Strategy #3: Teach Your Child To Self-Check

-One way to promote healthy competition in kids is to teaching your child to self-check is a two-part process.
+One way to promote healthy competition in kids is to teach your child to self-check is a two-part process.